 How privacy-focused is the Ulaa browser?

-As mentioned above, Zoho has been singing praises about Ulaa’s privacy features since the browser was released on May 4.
-Here are some of the privacy highlights that you need to know.
+Zoho has praised Ulaa’s privacy features since the browser was released on May 4.
+Here are some of the privacy highlights that you need to know.Â

 Ulaa uses DuckDuckGo by default

 While DuckDuckGo’s PC browser never made it to the market, the search engine itself has been hailed as one of the best options if you’re looking to protect your privacy online.
-In short, you get app tracking protection, HTTPS encryption and third-party cookies are blocked by default, giving you a higher level of security and privacy.
+In short, you get app tracking protection, HTTPS encryption and third-party cookies are blocked by default, giving you higher security and privacy.Â

-Do keep in mind though that DuckDuckGo largely sources its results from Bing and does make its money by showing you ads.
-It anonymises your data to remove any personal identifiers and search ads on DuckDuckGo are based on the search results page you are viewing, not on you as a person.
-Even if someone gets their hands on your data, they wonโt be able to link it back to you.
+Do keep in mind, though, that DuckDuckGo largely sources its results from Bing and does make its money by showing you ads.
+It anonymises your data to remove any personal identifiers, and search ads on DuckDuckGo are based on the search results page you are viewing, not on you as a person.
+Even if someone gets their hands on your data, they won’t be able to link it back to you.Â

-However, should you want to use something else, you do have the option of changing the default search engine to Google, Bing, Yahoo!
-India and Info among others.
+However, should you want to use something else, you can change the default search engine to Google, Bing, Yahoo!
+India and Info, among others.Â

 Built-in ad and tracking protection

-Ulaa uses an inbuilt EasyList filter that removes ads from webpages, in addition to using Peter Lowe’s Ad and Tracking Server list filters to ads, spam, spyware and malware from various URLs.
-This includes social media trackers, which are automatically blocked, for the most common social media platforms at least.
+Ulaa uses an inbuilt EasyList filter that removes ads from webpages and uses Peter Lowe’s Ad and Tracking Server list filters to ads, spam, spyware and malware from various URLs.
+This includes social media trackers, which are automatically blocked for the most common social media platforms at least.Â

-The Fanboy Annoyances List used in Ulaa automatically removes pop-ups, social media share buttons and sign-up banners from the browser as well.
-There’s also something called the EasyPrivacy filter which protects your personal data from advertising agencies and third-party websites by removing trackers from the web page.
+The Fanboy Annoyances List used in Ulaa automatically removes pop-ups, social media share buttons and sign-up banners from the browser.
+There’s also something called the EasyPrivacy filter which protects your data from advertising agencies and third-party websites by removing trackers from the web page.Â

-Finally, courtesy of the uBlock badware filter, malicious ads are blocked before they can execute any code in your browser.
+Finally, courtesy of the uBlock badware filter, malicious ads are blocked before executing any code in your browser.
 This means protection from potential ransomware, spyware, phishing scams and accidental malware downloads.
-Cryptojackers and miners are also blocked with the NoCoin Adblock list.
+Cryptojackers and miners are also blocked with the NoCoin Adblock list.Â

-All of this not only contributes to a safer browsing experience, but by cutting out so much additional weight from the webpages you visit, you also get a hefty performance bunch and faster loading times.
+All of this contributes to a safer browsing experience, but by cutting out so much additional weight from the webpages you visit, you also get a hefty performance bunch and faster loading times.Â

 Geographical data isolation and auto-resetting browser IDs